-- 47. Overall, by reason of its layout of internal accommodation and indeed scale, the development has not been designed in such a way which would render it incapable of being occupied as a single dwellinghouse with external access provided to the first floor accommodation and could be easily segregated off from the ground floor.
-The proposal is therefore contrary to Policy DM9 of the Development Management Policies DPD 2016. - 48.
-It is clear that the two storey side and rear addition together with the two storey rear extension result in contrived and conflicting additions which indicate an overdevelopment of the site by way of the adopted complex and contrived roof form (in line with PLAN/2020/0141) that requires a central flat roof valley to accommodate the development.
-Furthermore, due to this bulk, scale and proximity to neighbours, the development along the northern elevation has a detrimental overbearing impact on the amenity space of 1-4 The Oaks and would cause significant harm to the pre-existing situation at No.155 causing significant detriment to the amenities of these neighbouring properties. - 49.
-Due to the unauthorised increase in the scale of the development and indeed additional parking provision towards the rear in a bid to comply with parking standards, the resultant amenity space has been significantly reduced and fails to provide suitable provision for a family dwelling of this size.
-The development therefore fails to comply with Section 12 of the National Planning Policy Framework or Policies CS21 of the Core Strategy 2012 or the Council's Supplementary Planning Document 'Outlook, Amenity, Privacy and Daylight' 2008. - 50.
-The increase in the size of the dwelling would increase the parking demand on the site on an already heavily parked street with the on-site parking provision failing to meet the minimum parking standards as set out in the Council's SPD on parking 2018.
-This would place further pressure on the existing on-street parking and highway safety, much to the detriment of the amenities of the area and parking provision generally. - 51.
+- 40. Overall, by reason of its layout of internal accommodation and indeed scale, the development has not been designed in such a way which would render it incapable of being occupied as a single dwellinghouse with external access provided to the first floor accommodation and could be easily segregated off from the ground floor.
+The proposal is therefore contrary to Policy DM9 of the Development Management Policies DPD 2016. - 41.
+The extensions would result in a form of development which pays no due regard to the original layout of the building and would, as a result, fail to make a positive contribution to the street-scene in which it was originally designed to address.
+Notwithstanding this, the two storey side addition significantly increase the scale of the dwelling adopting a twin gable element along a prominent elevation fronting a highway resulting in contrived and conflicting additions which points towards overdevelopment of the site by way of the adopted complex and contrived roof form (in line with the development on No.153) that requires a central flat roof valley to accommodate the development. - 42.
+Taking account of the fact that the adjoining dwelling contains unauthorised development on its rear elevation, it is necessary to consider the development against the pre-existing dwelling at No.153.
+The cumulative impact of the height, depth, bulk, massing and proximity to No.153 Hawthorn Road, the two storey side element would exert a loss of outlook, and, by reason of its location along the shared boundary introduce significant mass resulting in an overbearing impact on the adjoining property which would be considerably harmful to the residential amenity. - 43.
+Due to the unauthorised increase in the scale of the development, the resultant amenity space has been significantly reduced and not fails to provide suitable provision for a family dwelling of this size.
+The development therefore fails to comply with Section 12 of the National Planning Policy Framework or Policies CS21 of the Core Strategy 2012 or the Council's Supplementary Planning Document 'Outlook, Amenity, Privacy and Daylight' 2008. - 44.
 In spite of the information submitted with regards to the arboricultural information, further encroachment on the root protection areas of the protected trees to the West of the building would be unacceptable and has possibly caused irreversible damage to said trees.
-Further investigation is currently underway. - 52.
+Further investigation is currently underway. - 45.
 Furthermore, the information submitted relating to SuDS are insufficient as they demonstrate the surface water drainage system does not work appropriately.
 Evidence presented as part of the submissions represent calculations which do not match the drawings with a notional system not being able to drain sufficiently to allow a preceding rainfall event to occur without flooding the surrounding area.
-The development, therefore, fails to comply with Section 14 of the National Planning Policy Framework or Policies CS9 and CS16 of the Woking Core Strategy.
+The development, therefore, fails to comply with Section 14 of the National Planning Policy Framework or Policies CS9 and CS16 of the Woking Core Strategy. - 46.
+The development is therefore contrary to provisions set out in Sections 12 and 14 of the National Planning Policy Framework, Policies CS9, CS16,

-53. The development is therefore contrary to provisions set out in Sections 12 and 14 of the National Planning Policy Framework, Policies CS9, CS16, CS18 and CS21 of the Woking Core Strategy 2012, Policies DM2 and DM9 of the Development Management Policies DPD 2016 and Supplementary Planning Documents 'Outlook, Amenity, Privacy and Daylight' 2008, 'Design' 2015 and 'Parking Standards' 2018 and is accordingly recommended for refusal.
+CS21 and CS24 of the Woking Core Strategy 2012, Policies DM2 and DM9 of the Development Management Policies DPD 2016 and Supplementary Planning Documents 'Outlook, Amenity, Privacy and Daylight' 2008 and 'Design' 2015 and is accordingly recommended for refusal.